 rather showy or dainty or just plain coy.

-Once, in happier times, I left my
+Once, in happier times, I left

-walking stick leaning against a doorway.
+my walking stick leaning against a doorway.

-Then realised the owner wasn’t coming back.
+Then realized the owner wasn’t coming back.

 Some said I was very strange – how times change.